thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 ## Dual Licensing

-Copyleft licenses like GPL are also sometimes used as part of a dual licensing business model, whereby owners release the code under a copyleft license, but can also sell per-copy exclusive licenses to organizations that want to use or redistribute the software under proprietary terms.
+Copyleft licenses like GPL can be used as part of a dual licensed business model, whereby owners release the code under a copyleft license, but can also sell per-copy exclusive licenses to organizations that want to use or redistribute the software under proprietary terms.

 For software released under a copyleft open source license, such terms would